Wisconsin Birth Records Search

 The top reproductive counties of Wisconsin are Marathon County - 69.49, Racine County - 69.05 and Rock County - 66.61.
 For the fertility rates of the rest of the counties, please see the table below:

 State Average Birth Weight and LMP Gestational Age

 You may get your copy directly from the Wisconsin Vital Records office or any county Register of Deeds office.

-You may order a Wisconsin birth record search through the mail, online or in person.
+You may order Wisconsin birth records search online, as well as through the mail or in person.
 If you plan on visiting the Vital Records Office, you can go there any weekday between 8:00 a.m. - 4:15 p.m. at this location: Wisconsin Vital Records Office, 1 West Wilson Street, Room 160, Madison, WI 53703

 Processing time may take up to two full hours, so be prepared to wait.
 Mail-in requests take about five days.

-Wisconsin charges $20 for the first Wisconsin birth record search and certificate and $3 for each additional search.
+The State charges $20 for the first Wisconsin birth records search and certificate and $3 for each additional search.
 You may pay with cash, check or money order.

 You may also use the VitalChek system to order your certificate online or by phone.
 Additional charges may apply when using this system.